percona/pmm-doc/docs/details/glossary.md

 ## Technical Preview

-Releases intended for public preview and feedback but not suitable for use on production or business-critical systems.
+Releases intended for public preview and feedback but not suitable for use on production or business-critical systems. ([Read more](https://www.percona.com/services/policies/percona-release-lifecycle-overview).)

 ## VG